score-spec/docs/content/en/docs/score specification/score-spec-reference.md

       param-name: value
 ```

-`resources`: the resource dependencies needed by the workload.

 `resource-name`: a required property that specifies the resource name.

-`type`: the resource type.
+- `type`: the resource type.
 This should be a type supported by the Score implementations being used.
-`class`: an optional specialisation of the resource type.
+- `class`: an optional specialisation of the resource type.
-`id`: an optional external resource identifier.
+- `id`: an optional external resource identifier.
 When two resources share the same type, class, and id, they are considered the same resource when used across related Workloads.
-`params`: an optional map of parameters that may configure this resource.
+- `params`: an optional map of parameters that may configure this resource.
 Params support both metadata and resource placeholders local to this Workload.

-`metadata`: an optional property that specifies additional resource metadata.
+- `metadata`: an optional property that specifies additional resource metadata.
 - `annotations`: An optional property to specify meta data for a resource.
 This can be utilised to provide additional instructions for the Score CLI Implementation to interpret.

 ### Resource example